benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 </pre>

 <p>The functions <tt>Describe</tt>, <tt>Expect</tt>, etc, make the test
-"read like English", but we suddenly have a whole new sub-language to learn.
-The thinking of Go contributors such as Donovan is that we already have tools like <tt>==</tt> and <tt>!=</tt> built into the language, so why do we need <tt>To(Equal(x))</tt>?</p>
+"read like English", but means that there is suddenly a whole new sub-language to learn.
+The thinking of Go contributors such as Donovan is that there are already tools like <tt>==</tt> and <tt>!=</tt> built into the language, so why is <tt>To(Equal(x))</tt> needed?</p>

-<p>That said, Go doesn't stop you using such libraries, so developers
+<p>That said, Go doesn't stop developers from using such libraries, so those
 coming from other languages often find using them more familiar than vanilla <tt>testing</tt>.
-One relatively lightweight library is <a href="https://github.com/stretchr/testify#assert-package">testify/assert</a>, which adds common assertion functions like <tt>assert.Equal()</tt>, and <a href="https://github.com/stretchr/testify#suite-package">testify/suite</a>, which adds test suite utilities like setup and teardown.
+One relatively lightweight library is <a href="https://github.com/stretchr/testify#assert-package">testify/assert</a>, which adds common assertion functions like <tt>assert.Equal()</tt>, and <a href="https://github.com/stretchr/testify#suite-package">testify/suite</a>, which adds test-suite utilities like setup and teardown.
 The "Awesome Go" website provides an <a href="https://awesome-go.com/#testing">extensive list</a> of such third-party packages.</p>

 <p>One useful testing tool that's not in the <tt>testing</tt> package is
 <tt>reflect.DeepEqual()</tt>, a standard library function that uses
-reflection to determine "deep equality", that is, equality after following pointers and recursing into maps, arrays, etc. This is helpful when your tests compare things like JSON objects, or structs with pointers in them.</p>

-<p>Two libraries that build on this are Google's <a
-href="https://github.com/google/go-cmp">go-cmp</a> package and Daniel Nichter's <a href="https://github.com/go-test/deep">deep</a>, which are like <tt>DeepEqual</tt> but produce a human-readable diff of what's not equal rather just returning a boolean.
-For example, here's a (broken) test of a <tt>MakeUsers</tt> function using go-cmp:</p>
+reflection to determine "deep equality", that is, equality after following pointers and recursing into maps, arrays, and so on.
+This is helpful when tests compare things like JSON objects or structs with pointers in them.
+Two libraries that build on this are Google's <a href="https://github.com/google/go-cmp">go-cmp</a> package and Daniel Nichter's <a href="https://github.com/go-test/deep">deep</a>, which are like <tt>DeepEqual</tt> but produce a human-readable diff of what's not equal rather just returning a boolean.
+For example, here's a (deliberately broken) test of a <tt>MakeUsers()</tt> function using go-cmp:</p>

 <pre>
     func TestMakeUser(t *testing.T) {
         got := MakeUser("Bob Smith", "bobby@example.com", 42)
-        want := &User{
+        want := &amp;User{
             Name:  "Bob Smith",
             Email: "bob@example.com",
             Age:   42,